boxyhq/website/blog/2022-06-30-understanding-saml-sso-the-basics-from-the-user-side.md

 Now, remember that this is just a high-level overview of SAML and the technical aspects behind the scenes can get a lot more complicated.

 We have been looking at SAML from a company user's perspective but it's also important to remember that these service providers also have to build a SAML integration to enable them to connect to their clients’ IdPs.
 This can be a very long and time-consuming process for service providers and this is where BoxyHQ comes in.
 Instead of service providers building a custom integration for each IdP their customers use which can take months, the service providers can use BoxyHQ and have all the connections to IdPs they need with a single integration!
-You can be SAML ready in as little as 8 days!
-To understand how this looks check out my other blog here.
+You can be SAML-ready in as little as 8 days!
+To understand how this looks check out my other blog [here](./2022-06-30-understanding-saml-sso-the-basics-from-the-solution-providers-side.md).

-BoxyHQ is open source and our SAML product, SAML Jackson is just the first product we have built to help companies become enterprise-ready.
-If you are interested in discussing your authentication strategy or deploying SAML SSO you can book a call with our CEO here to discuss how we can support you.

 So what are the main benefits of SAML?
 Here are three of the most important ones I have identified.